Everest Base Camp Difficulty

 There are tea houses and some homestays in the Everest base camp trek.
 Even though there are not many options for the food in the tea house and lodges, one can have a taste of typical local food at Everest Base Camp.

 Since the trek takes you to a higher altitude, your food should be according to that.
 You should consume food that is altitude-friendly.

-In the cold climate, your body carves hot soup, hot noodles, hot tea which helps in keeping you warm as well.
+In the cold climate, your body carves hot soup, hot noodles, and hot tea which helps in keeping you warm as well.

 You should not walk immediately after the food.
 Rest for some time and enjoy the trek with full energy.
 Usually, three meals are planned for the day.

 Besides, you can choose to have something else besides the regular food.
 So, for the food, one can pay an average of $25 per day for three meals.

 Breakfast is one of the most important meals of the day.
 It is ideal to have your breakfast 30 minutes before your walking journey.